 Want to know how to make the best vegan beef?
-This recipe will show you exactly how to make the best omnivore-approved vegan ‘beef’ using vital wheat gluten!
-This recipe is chewy, savory, ‘meaty’, and works so well in so many kinds of dishes.
+This recipe will show you exactly how to make the best omnivore-approved vegan beef using vital wheat gluten!
+This seitan meat recipe is chewy, savory and works so well in a variety of dishes from rice bowls, to noodles, to stews.

-Today I’ll show you exactly how to make the best vegan ‘beef’.
-This versatile recipe is awesome in so many dishes from stews to mashed potatoes, or even noodle dishes.
+Today, I’ll show you exactly how to make the BEST vegan beef.
+This versatile mock meat recipe is amazing in so many dishes from stews to mashed potatoes, or even noodle dishes.
+Another great recipe you may love is this vegan roast beef recipe.

-Vital wheat gluten is the ingredient that gives these ‘beefs’ their chewy, stretchy texture.
+The main ingredient in this vegan beef is vital wheat gluten.
+Vital wheat gluten is the ingredient that gives this vegan beef recipe its chewy, stretchy texture.
 Wheat gluten is the main ingredient in seitan and is close to 80% protein.

 You know when you’re kneading dough for bread, and the dough becomes super-elastic?
 That’s because of all the gluten in the flour.
 Vital Wheat Gluten is made by washing away all the starch of the wheat and leaving behind the gluten.